-IBKR-PRO orders are submitted to IBKR's high-speed Best Execution Order Routing System (SmartRouting SM), which is designed to optimize execution price, speed and total cost of execution for stocks and options.
+Orders may be submitted to IBKR's high-speed Best Execution Order Routing System (SmartRoutingSM), which is designed to optimize execution price, speed and total cost of execution for stocks and options.
 IBKR constantly changes and enhances the SmartRouting system to adapt to changes in markets, new exchanges, new trading rules, etc. IBKR's SmartRouting system continually scans competing market centers and automatically seeks to route orders to the best market, taking into account factors such as quote size, quote price, exchange or ATS transaction fees or rebates and the potential availability of price improvement (execution at a better price than the National Best Bid or Offer ("NBBO"), "Price Improvement").
 The IBKR SmartRouting system continually reevaluates market conditions and prices for pending IBKR client orders and dynamically re-routes orders as necessary.
-With IBKR-PRO, unless you direct your order to a specific market center or "algo" provider, IBKR's SmartRouting system retains control over the routing of your order for execution and does not deliver your order for another broker to route.
+Unless you direct your order to a specific market center or "algo" provider, IBKR's SmartRouting system retains control over the routing of your order for execution and does not deliver your order for another broker to route.

-For some products, IBKR-PRO clients may directly route their orders to a particular market of their choice, although IBKR recommends that our clients use the IBKR SmartRouting system.
+For some products, clients may directly route their orders to a particular market of their choice, although IBKR recommends that our clients use the IBKR SmartRouting system.

-IBKR also operates an Alternative Trading System (the IBKR ATS) in accordance with SEC Regulation ATS, on which it (i) executes IBKR client orders against each other or against one or more professional liquidity providers who send orders into the IBKR ATS and (ii) matches IBKR client option orders with professional liquidity provider interest (or other trading interest) for the purpose of initiating the various auction and Price Improvement mechanisms offered under U.S. option exchange rules.
-Order executions on the IBKR ATS are faster, eliminate exchange fees, and may offer Price Improvement.
-Statistical information regarding the quality of executions for orders effected through the IBKR ATS (e.g., average execution speed, percentage of orders receiving Price Improvement, etc.) is available on the IBKR website at: https://ibkr.com/regulatoryreports.
+Interactive Brokers LLC ("IBKR USA"), who acts as our executing broker on US securities, also operates an Alternative Trading System (the "IBKR USA ATS") which supports U.S. Reg.-NMS stocks only.
+The IBKR USA ATS, in accordance with SEC Regulation ATS, on which it executes IBKR USA client orders against each other or against one or more professional liquidity providers who send orders into the IBKR USA ATS.
+Order executions on the IBKR USA ATS are faster, eliminate exchange fees, and may offer Price Improvement.
+Statistical information regarding the quality of executions for orders effected through the IBKR USA ATS (e.g., average execution speed, percentage of orders receiving Price Improvement, etc.) is available on the IBKR USA website at: https://ibkr.com/regulatoryreports.